Beyond Paradise on BBC One: The first look at Death in Paradise's exciting new spin-off is here!

 The spin-off series sees them take on a new adventure in Shipton Abbott, Martha’s hometown, near the beautiful Devonshire coast.

-Here’s everything you need to know about the new spin-off, including the start date!
+Here’s everything you need to know about the new spin-off, including the start date and trailer!

 Beyond Paradise start date – what’s the plot?